Cross-flow turbine

 A cross-flow turbine, Bánki-Michell turbine, or Ossberger turbine is a water turbine developed by the Australian Anthony Michell, the Hungarian Donát Bánki and the German Fritz Ossberger.
 Michell obtained patents for his turbine design in 1903, and the manufacturing company Weymouth made it for many years.
 Ossberger's first patent was granted in 1933 ("Free Jet Turbine" 1922, Imperial Patent No. 361593 and the "Cross Flow Turbine" 1933, Imperial Patent No. 615445), and he manufactured this turbine as a standard product.
-Today, the company founded by Ossberger is the leading manufacturer of this type of turbine.
+Today, the company founded by Ossberger which bears his name is the leading manufacturer of this type of turbine.

 Unlike most water turbines, which have axial or radial flows, in a cross-flow turbine the water passes through the turbine transversely, or across the turbine blades.
 As with a water wheel, the water is admitted at the turbine's edge.
 After passing to the inside of the runner, it leaves on the opposite side, going outward.
 Passing through the runner twice provides additional efficiency.
 When the water leaves the runner, it also helps clean it of small debris and pollution.
 The cross-flow turbine is a low-speed machine that is well suited for locations with a low head but high flow.

 Although the illustration shows one nozzle for simplicity, most practical cross-flow turbines have two, arranged so that the water flows do not interfere.